Sourdough sandwich bread with a step-by-step recipe with video and photos.

 Sugar: Sugar is food for the wild yeast in your starter.

-Salt: Salt is a key ingredient in make these rolls tasty.
+Salt: Salt is a key ingredient in making these rolls tasty.
 Don't skip it!

 This recipe makes two loaves of sourdough sandwich bread.
 You may choose to divide it in half if you would like to make a single loaf of bread.